 Go off the beaten path

 That is, away from tourist attractions.
 If you’re looking for authentic restaurants, frequented by locals only, then you have to go to more residential areas.
 Sometimes, however, it’s just a matter of walking a bit further, turning the corner from a busy road.
-Close to offices and universities there usually are an array of cheaper options for lunch.
+Close to offices and universities there usually is an array of cheaper options for lunch.

 Study the menu